cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - **plugins** (optional) - This file contains a list of all the plugins that should be installed on the controller.
 Plugins that are not in the CloudBees Assurance Program (CAP) should be added via a Plugin Catalog.
 - **catalog** (optional) - This file defines the catalog of versioned plugins outside of the CloudBees Assurance Program (CAP) that are available for installation on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.
 - **rbac** (optional) - This file defines the RBAC groups and roles at the root level of a controller.
 - **items** (optional) - This file defines items to be created on the controller.
-Currently, only folders can be managed and only a subset of fields are supported.
+Currently, folders and most job types can be managed; along with RBAC configuration for the folder.

+{{% notice note %}}
->NOTE: You may have noticed that all the file types except for the **bundle** file are optional and wonder if it would make sense to have a configuration bundle that only had a **bundle** file.
+You may have noticed that all the file types except for the **bundle** file are optional and wonder if it would make sense to have a configuration bundle that only had a **bundle** file.
+ {{% /notice %}}

 - Create bare bones bundle from scratch
 - Then use pre-configured controller to create bundle files from export.